elastic/rally/README.rst

 Getting help
 ------------

-Please ask questions about Rally in the `Elasticsearch Discuss forum <https://discuss.elastic.co/c/elasticsearch>`_.
+Please ask questions about Rally in the `Rally Discuss forum <https://discuss.elastic.co/c/rally>`_.

 How to Contribute
 -----------------